moliver28/research-handbook/content/handbook/business-technology/data-team/platform/_index.md

 The rest of the section is meant to describe the automated process in more detail.

-Please see the runbook link if you're looking for specific step-by-step instructions to run this process: **WIP**.
+Please see the [runbook link](https://gitlab.com/gitlab-data/runbooks/-/blob/main/snowflake_provisioning_automation/snowflake_provisioning_automation.md) if you're looking for specific step-by-step instructions to run this process.

 The main processes that have been automated are:
 1. create/remove users from Snowflake platform